rdyar/tdfc/_odds-and-ends/streusel-coffee-cake.md

 cake pan.
 Sprinkle half of filling over batter.
 Pour in remaining batter and sprinkle top with the rest of the filling.

 Bake at 350 degrees for 40 minutes.
+Don't over bake.
+Makes 4 small loaf pans.